 A moist and delicious triple chocolate malt cake with 3 layers of malt: malt chocolate cake, malt frosting, and a crushed malt crust.
 It’s a malt lover’s dream come true!

-My husband is a huge malt lover.
-Several years ago I decided to take my recipe for The Most Amazing Chocolate Cake and turn it into a malted delight.
+Several years ago, we decided to take our recipe for The Most Amazing Chocolate Cake, and turn it into a malted delight!
 The result is something that any malt lover will go “gaga” over.
 There’s a subtle taste of malt in the chocolate cake, an ooey gooey malt frosting in between the layers and on the sides of the cake, crushed malt balls on the sides for the wow factor, and it’s all topped off with a decadent chocolate ganache.

 The frosting in this recipe can be quite gooey.
 The malt powder gives it a consistency that is a little tougher to spread.
 No worries, because this recipe is fool proof.
-If you watch the video you’ll notice that there are crumbs all over my frosting when I frosted the sides.
+If you watch the video, you’ll notice that there are crumbs all over the frosting when frosting the sides.
 Not to worry!
 The malt balls and the ganache hide just about any mistake.
-It’s genius I tell you!
-I’m kind of a terrible cake decorator so I need a cake that can hide my impatience and lack of craftiness!

 Triple Malt Chocolate Cake

 - 3 cups granulated sugar

 - 1 tablespoon baking soda